blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

-# Create, Deploy and Interact with Smart Contracts
+# Create and Deploy Smart Contracts
 Goal: Creating a 'purchasing' and custom token smart contracts and deploy them to the blockchain.

 ### Create a Smart Contract